inko-lang/inko/docs/source/guides/structure.md

 you should place the main module at `src/sqlite.inko`.
 This way users can import it using `import sqlite` when adding your library as a dependency.

+If you need to introduce additional modules, place them in a directory in `src`, named after the library (e.g. `src/sqlite/statement.inko`).

 ## Executables

 For executables, the main module must be placed at `src/main.inko`.
 When running